What is a Lifetime ISA?

 5 min read

-The Government has announced the launch of a new Lifetime ISA (or LISA), from April 2017, from which savers can receive a 25% bonus which can be put towards buying a home and retirement savings.
+With a Lifetime ISA, savers can receive a 25% bonus which can be put towards buying a home and retirement savings.
 Declaredly the Government wishes ‘to help young people save flexibly for the long-term throughout their lives’.

-Click if you want to know how to obtain your Government bonus from your Lifetime ISA when buying your first home.
+If you already have a Lifetime ISA and you're ready to buy a home, read: how to obtain your Government bonus from your Lifetime ISA when buying your first home.

 Who is eligible for the Lifetime ISA?